📚 Regional Mango Names Guide

 The Vanraj season is mid-to-late, starting in mid-May, peaking in early June, and concluding by late June.
 It is primarily cultivated in the Vadodara, Narmada, Panchmahal, and Bharuch districts of Gujarat, with limited cultivation in neighboring districts of Maharashtra.

-Compared to Kesar and Alphonso, Vanraj is easily distinguished by its heavy purple-red skin blush, which Kesar lacks entirely.
-While Kesar has a sweet, perfume-like saffron flavor, Vanraj offers a bolder, slightly tangy, and more complex sweet-sour taste with a significantly firmer pulp.
+Compared to Kesar, Alphonso, and Jamadar, Vanraj is easily distinguished by its heavy purple-red skin blush, which Kesar lacks entirely.
+While Kesar has a sweet, perfume-like saffron flavor, Vanraj offers a bolder, slightly tangy, and more complex sweet-sour taste.
+It can also be distinguished from Saurashtra's local Jamadar variety, which stays yellow-green.
+Discover more varieties at the Mango Identifier hub.

 Storage and post-harvest characteristics of Vanraj are excellent.
 Its thick, sturdy skin provides natural protection against bruising and insect damage, yielding a solid shelf life of 7 to 10 days at ambient temperatures.
 This durability makes it highly suited for transport to upscale urban markets.